pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

     This must match one of the ID's displayed in the Signal K dashboard under <em>Server -> Data Connections</em>.
   </dd>
-  <dt>Activity threshold in deltas/s <code>threshold</code></dt>
+  <dt>Throughput threshold in deltas/s <code>threshold</code></dt>
   <dd>
-    Optional integer data rate (in deltas per second) at or below which an exception should be raised.
+    Optional integer data rate (in deltas per second) at or below which a problem should be logged.
     Defaults to 0 which will only identify interfaces that are completely dead.
   <dd>
-  <dt>Wait this number of cycles for activity <code>waitForActivity</code></dt>
+  <dt>Start taking action after this many problems <code>problemThreshold</code></dt>
   <dd>
+    If the number of problems counted on *interface* reaches this value then perform the configured action (see below).
-    Optional number of server status reporting cycles to wait for activity on the interface to rise above <em>threshold</em> before raising an exception (0 says wait indefinitely and so disables watchdog function on this interface.).
+    A value of 0 says wait indefinitely and so disables watchdog function on this interface.
     Defaults to 3 which equates to about 10 - 15 seconds.
   </dd>
   <dt>Maximum number of restart attempts <code>restartLimit</code></dt>